JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/data.rst

 There are a number of fixed 'fv3files' needed by FV3-JEDI, most of which are used by the :ref:`geometry` class and some by the :ref:`model` and :ref:`linearmodel`.

-The file :code:`akbkx.nc4`, where :code:`x` is the number of vertical levels, contains the coefficients for creating the vertical coordinate.
+The file :code:`akbkx.nc4`, where :code:`x` is the number of vertical layers, contains the coefficients for creating the vertical coordinate.
 The directory also includes :code:`generate_akbk.py`, which can be used to generate a :code:`akbk.nc4` file that can be read by FV3-JEDI geometry.